 Head back to Oaxaca in the afternoon and enjoy free time to dine and explore the city on your own.

 This morning visit the breathtaking Monte Alban.
 Monte Alban is an archeological site only about 5 miles from Oaxaca's center that provides a glimpse into the rich history of the region.
-Explore the remains of this complex ancient city set on a 1600 meter-high mountain top, constructed 2500 years ago by village-dwelling Oaxacans.
+Explore the remains of this complex ancient city set on a 1600-meter-high mountain top, constructed 2500 years ago by village-dwelling Oaxacans.
 Travel on to the nearby Atzompa Pottery Village, where potters have been creating distinctive ceramics for centuries using traditional Oaxacan techniques.
-Lunch will be provided at a restaurant near Atzompa.
+Lunch is provided at a restaurant near Atzompa.

 In the evening, relax at your hotel and dine on your own in Oaxaca.

-This evening you will be free to enjoy in Oaxaca and dine on your own.
+This evening you are free to enjoy in Oaxaca and dine on your own.

-After breakfast a private transport will take you from your hotel to the airport.
+After breakfast a private transport takes you from your hotel to the airport.

 $920 single supplement